-In the middle east, there is a lot of different recipes with filo pastry, it gives very different and specific a little bit of crunchy taste in every dish.
-Do you actually know what is filo pastry?
+In the middle east, there is a lot of different recipes with filo pastry, it gives a very different and specific a little bit of crunchy taste in every dish.
+Do you actually know what is phyllo pastry?
 Where it comes from and what type of recipes you can create with it?
 I will share with you everything about it + an incredible, easy, delicious vegan recipe which incorporates the middle east spirit with filo pastry in it and carrots which are most known to use in a dessert in our lovely carrot cake recipes.

 The origin of the current practice of stretching the raw dough into paper-thin sheets is highly debated, unclear, and unknown.
 Many credits the origins of Filo as far back as antiquity.
 Ancient Greeks would bake thin bread sweetened with walnuts and honey, arguably the ancestor to Baklava.
 The first documented such food may have been written in Homer's Odyssey written around 800 B.C.In the fifth century B.C.
 Philoxenos states in his poem "Dinner" that, in the final drinking course of a meal, hosts would prepare and serve cheesecake made with milk and honey that was baked into a pie.